wazuh/wazuh-documentation/source/installation-guide/introduction/index.rst

 An Elasticsearch cluster (right side) may consists on one or more nodes.

-Kibana (above Elasticsearch cluster) will retrieve data from both clusters, Wazuh and Elasticsearch.
-It will show data in a comprehensive way.
+Kibana (above Elasticsearch cluster) will retrieve data from both clusters, Wazuh and Elasticsearch in a comprehensive way.

 Start deploying Wazuh server and Elastic Stack